What is letterpress printing?

 You’ve read this far, so you hopefully have some nascent attraction to letterpress printing…

 Strangely enough, many printers credit Martha Stewart for the current popularity of letterpress printing.
-In the ’90s, she popularized the idea that the deep impression that letterpress type leaves in the paper is a mark of quality printing.
-That’s not entirely true… historically, printers and clients might scoff at a visible impression.
-But it’s true that a visible impression is a distinctive result of letterpress printing, and customers do often seek it out.
+In the Nineties, she popularized the idea that the deep impression that letterpress type makes in the paper is a mark of quality printing.
+That’s not strictly true… traditional printers and clients would scoff at a visible impression.
+But these days, a visible impression is a distinctive result of letterpress printing, and customers often seek it out.

-We’re happy to eggagerate or minimize the print impression as you wish, but we’d argue the biggest impression that letterpress leaves is the impression made on the viewer.
+We’re happy to exaggerate or minimize the print impression as you wish, but we’d argue that the biggest impression that letterpress makes is the impression made on the viewer.

 Letterpress printing imparts soul into print.
-It takes a good bit of thought, skill, and time to design, typeset, and print your job.
-Every printed piece was literally touched by the hand of the printer, at every step of the process.
+It takes a good bit of thought, skill, and time to design, typeset, and print a job.
+Every printed piece is literally touched by the hand of the printer, across every step of the process.
 It’s special.
 A little bit magic.
 There’s a story behind it.
-The carefully-chosen materials and handcrafted texture, with maybe a hint of imperfection, restore some of the charm that’s lost with modern printing.
+The carefully-chosen materials and handcrafted texture, and the tiniest hint of imperfection, restore the charm that’s lost with modern printing.

 What are the limitations of letterpress printing?

-At 12 one-color impressions per minute, we can’t compete with the blistering 300 six-color sheets per minute of a modern offset press, just as offset’s ho-hum predictability can’t compete with the handmade personality of a piece we print.
+At 12 one-color impressions per minute, we can’t compete with the blistering 300 six-color sheets per minute of a modern offset press.
+But offset’s ho-hum predictability can’t compete with the handmade personality of a letterpress piece.

 There are some design limitations, as well.
-Full-color reproduction is possible, but there are much easier, cheaper, and more precise ways to do it.
+Full-color reproduction is possible, but that’s really more in offset and digital printing’s wheelhouse.
 Large areas of flat color tend to be a bit mottled (we call it “saltiness”) on some papers.
-With all the hand-feeding, and printing each color separately, the registration (alignment) of colors is surprisingly precise, but nothing like commercial offset.
+Even though we hand-feed the press and print each color separately, the registration (alignment) of colors is surprisingly precise, but nothing like commercial offset.

 But like all craftspeople, we exploit these disadvantages and turn them into advantages.
 We plan with the process in mind.
-Limiting (and layering) ink colors, working with available type and illustrations, using unexpected colors, incorporating the paper into the design… it’s an entirely different way of working, and working this way soon makes it clear that computers and 4-color offset printing are equally limiting, in their own ways.
+Limiting (and layering) ink colors, working with available type and illustrations, using unexpected colors, incorporating the paper into the design… it’s an entirely different way of working.
+It quickly becomes clear that computers and 4-color offset printing are equally limiting, in their own ways.

 I hear it’s expensive…

-Letterpress printing is time-, equipment-, and labor- intensive, and we generally use high-quality paper.
-So it can be expensive, but it’s actually competitive with offset for certain print jobs.
-It’s also full of tricks and efficiencies that just aren’t possible with offset printing.
-So it’s sort of comparing apples to… really special apples that might end up costing about the same.
-You can find more details about our pricing, and how to mimimize expenses, on our “Working with us” page.
+Letterpress printing is time-, equipment-, and labor- intensive, and we generally choose high-quality paper.
+So it can be expensive, but it’s also full of tricks and efficiencies that just aren’t possible with offset printing.
+So it’s sort of comparing apples to… really special apples that often end up costing about the same, depending on the job, artwork, and quantity.
+You can find more details about our pricing, and how to minimize expenses, on our “Working with us” page.

 How is the design prepared for printing?

-Traditionally, individual characters (or sorts) of cast metal or carved wood type are hand-typeset, letter by letter, word by word, line by line, and locked into a forme with borders and illustrations (“cuts,”).
+Traditionally, individual characters (or sorts) of cast metal or carved wood type are hand-typeset, letter by letter, word by word, line by line.
+By the late 1800s, most longer texts were cast line-by-line in slugs on a “hot metal” typesetting machine like a Linotype.
+The type is then locked into a forme with borders and illustrations (“cuts,”).
 The forme is locked (with quoins and furniture) into a chase (a metal frame) that holds the text in place.
 The chase is then mounted to the press bed.

 Sounds like a lot of work, right?
-It certainly is, but we still do it just like that!
-We have dozens of vintage metal and wood fonts and can order custom magnesium or copper ‘cuts’ for logos and artwork.
+It is, and we can — and do — print just like that.
+We have dozens of vintage metal and wood fonts, we canc cast metal type on our Ludlow Typograph, and we order custom magnesium or copper ‘cuts’ as needed for logos and artwork.

-Thankfully, modern technology allows a simpler and more flexible alternative.
-We can make polymer plates from digital files.
-They can be mounted to a block that fits into the press bed.
-It’s not quite as glamorous, but it’s much easier, and the results look the same.
+Modern technology allows a simpler and more flexible alternative.
+A digital file can be converted to polymer plates and mounted to a block that fits into the press bed.
+It’s not quite as glamorous, but it’s much easier, often cheaper, and the results look the same.

 We can do it either way; hand-set or polymer (or even mix them together, with some limitations), depending on the requirements and budget of the job.